 Ammonia (ammonium hydroxide) is a colorless gas with a distinct, pungent odor.
 Ammonia is considered extremely corrosive and is one of the most notorious household neurotoxins.

 While most ammonia is produced for fertilizers, it can also be used in plastics, textiles, and dyes.
-In the home, it's typically found in oven cleaners, glass and window cleaners, and toilet bowl cleaners.
+In the home, it's typically found in glass, toilet bowl, and oven cleaners.

 Potential Effects of Ammonia Exposure